jengel3/InstaBetter/README.md

 * View DMs without notifying the sender
 * Toggle grid layout with the press of a button
 * Confirm double-tap likes with an alert
-* Press times to display timestamps
+* Tap times to display timestamps
 * Enable or disable auto playing of video and sound
 * Save and zoom DM content
-* Manage multiple accounts with a native switcher
 * Set custom notification sounds for Instagram alerts
 * Available in English, Russian, Italian, Arabic, Hebrew, and more.